ArshanAlam/experimental/education/README.md

 ### Procrastination
 <details>

+* To prevent procrastination, you want to avoid concentrating on product.
+Instead, your attention should be on building processes.
+Processes relate to simple habits—habits that coincidentally allow you to do the unpleasant tasks that need to be done.
 * Procrastination shares characteristics with addiction.
 * General habits of procrastination can negatively impact many aspects of your life.
 * Procrastination often involves shifting your focus away from something you find uncomfortable.
+* One of the easiest ways to focus on **process** is to focus on doing a **Pomodoro**—a twenty-five-minute timed work session.
+(Do NOT focus on completing a task.)
+* It is best to try to focus on **process**, not **product**, because the product is often what triggers the pain that causes you to procrastinate.
 </details>